 According to Section 5 of the Ordinance, the Trustee must be represented by at least one director on the Fund's Board.
 One director must also be a member of Bishop-in-Council.
-During the reporting period Mr McGhie represented Bishop-In-Council.
-The Registrar holds an ex- officio appointment to the Board.
+During the reporting period, Meg Brighton represented the Trustee and Tim McGhie represented Bishop-In-Council.

-The Directors of the Fund during the reporting period were: Mark Brandon Baker Retired Financial Industry Professional Nicholas Symons Retired Solicitor Timothy Randall McGhie Economist Trevor Ament Diocesan Registrar Lorraine Jeanette Lenthall Financial Industry Professional Mark Glover Retired Financial Industry Professional Liz Stamford Chartered Accountant Eugene Kalenjuk Chartered Accountant Meg Brighton Current Government Senior Executive
+The Directors of the Fund during the reporting period were:

+Mark Brandon Baker Retired Financial Industry Professional

+Nicholas Symons Retired Solicitor Timothy Randall McGhie Economist

+Lorraine Jeanette Lenthall Retired Financial Industry Professional Mark Glover Retired Financial Industry Professional

+Elizabeth Stamford Chartered Accountant Eugene Kalenjuk Chartered Accountant

+Meg Brighton Current Government Senior Executive

-During 2019 and 2018, there were no directors' loans outstanding at the reporting date and no directors' loans made, guaranteed or secured during the financial periods.
+During 2020 and 2019, there were no directors' loans outstanding at the reporting date and no directors' loans made, guaranteed or secured during the financial periods.